vaniademianov/shop/README.md

-"RemoteAccess01 is super genius guy"
+RemoteAccess01 is super genius guy

+you should say "thank you"